 Producer(s) – Jonas Lind & Luke Valentine

 PEGI – 7

-Developed as a game that the creators personally wanted to be able to play with their children, Mini Ninjas was a combat-oriented adventure game, which was well received upon release and ever since, there has been fairly high demand for a sequel.
+Developed as a game that the creators personally wanted to be able to play with their children, Mini Ninjas was a combat-oriented adventure game, which was well-received upon release, and ever since, there has been a fairly high demand for a sequel.
 To me, it all comes as no surprise after playing it for myself.
 Though perhaps too linear, it’s still a pretty enjoyable game for how long it lasts.